dzlatic/surfly-widget/README.md

 ### Desktop Layout Configuration

-You can copy the code below into your desktop layout, into "navigation" section:
+You can copy the code below into your WxCC desktop layout, into "navigation" section:

 ```
 {